 Overall, ESOPs are mutually beneficial.
 They boost morale and keep good talent within the business, generating more value for the organization.
 For employees, they create wealth while rewarding hard work.

-One last reason ESOPs work so well with retaining good employees is that they are rare.
+One last reason ESOPs work so well with retaining good employees is rare.
 In India, only 43% of IT firms have given ESOP to employees.
 For non-IT firms, the percentage is as tiny as 17%.

 In the US, NCEO estimates the number of unique companies with an ESOP is approximately 6,272.
 Compared to the total number of companies in the country, the percentage is minuscule.